Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/CarryWeight.md

 There is a skill available at a player constructed campfire which increases your carry weight permanently.
 Press "<" to build a campfire, Increase it in size unstil the skills menu appears when interacting with it.

 {: .note}
-**Note:** this skill requires a Skill point, earned from taking care of yourself and has two levels.
+this skill requires a Skill point, earned from taking care of yourself and has two levels.

 # Horses